 1) Do not store onions, garlic, or potatoes in the refrigerator, with the exception of scallions.

 3) Do not store onions and potatoes in the same drawer or cupboard.
-The onions give off a gas that makes the potatoes go bad faster.
+The gas given off by the onions makes the potatoes go bad faster.

 Meat and seafood (easy meals like bags of shrimp and chicken breast as well as steaks, roasts, salmon, tuna steaks, hamburger, chicken wings, and breakfast meats like bacon and sausage).
-Remember to season it first for easy prep later on!
+If you're freezing your own, remember to season it first for easy prep later on!

-Rotisserie chicken: I buy several at a time, bag and freeze the meat, and make a big batch of stock out of the bones.
+Rotisserie chicken: Buy a few, portion out the meat and freeze it, and use the carcasses for stock.
 The meat is great to have on hand for soup, salads, pot pies, casseroles, tacos and enchiladas, pasta dishes, and so much more.

 Frozen vegetables (peas, corn, spinach, mixed veggies.
-Frozen potatoes (tots, fries, browns, etc.) are convenient, but I usually have fresh potatoes that need to be eaten, plus they take up a lot of freezer space, so keep them if you'll use them.
+Frozen potatoes (tots, fries, browns, etc.) are convenient, too, but they take up a lot of freezer space, so keep them if you'll use them.

-Bread: We don't eat it often, so I keep it in the freezer for our occasional sandwiches and toast.
-I also keep take-n-bake French loaves for quick crostini and to eat with soups and stews.
+Bread: regular loaves if you don't eat bread fast, plus take-n-bake French loaves for quick crostini and to eat with soups and stews.

-Homemade stock (mostly chicken, but also sometimes beef, vegetable, and seafood, depending on what I have on hand that I need to use up)
+Homemade stock (mostly chicken and vegetable (made with your carcasses and scraps), but also sometimes beef, pork, ham, and seafood, depending on what you have on hand that you need to use up).

-Nuts For long-term storage (more than 3 months), keep nuts in the freezer.
+Nuts For long-term storage (more than a couple of months), keep nuts in the freezer.
 They can last for a couple of years this way without getting stale or going rancid.
+See more on nut storage

 Flatbreads for quick weeknight pizzas (which you can make with just about any food + cheese)